Oregon climber dies on Mount Hood, others stranded, officials say

 OREGON, WASHINGTON WANT TO HIKE TAXES TO COMBAT GLOBAL WARMING

-According to a tweet from the sheriff’s department, four climbers were receiving help from rescuers down the mountain while another three were said to be “safely making their way down” on their own.
+According to a tweet from the sheriff’s department, four climbers were receiving help from rescuers to get down the mountain while another three were said to be “safely making their way down” on their own.

 Of the party of four, which includes the injured climber, another person is "experiencing difficulty moving," officials said.